DigitalShoestringSolutions/LocationTracking/README.md

 ## Expire from Complete
 Items in a special location (default `loc@4` called `Complete`) are hidden from the dashboard if they have been there a long time.
 Which location this is and how long an item must be there before it is hidden (default 7 days) can be set in the `Settings` section in port `8010`.
+The unit of time is days and the value entered must be an integer.